 Result of Measurement

 After performing a balancing spin, the amounts of unbalance are shown on the digital readouts.

-The illuminated LEDs 3 and 4 indicate the correct angular position of the wheel to mount the counterweights (12 o'clock).
+Digital readouts with LED's 3 - 4 lit up indicate the correct angular wheel position to mount the counter-weights (12 o'clock position).